To generate the APKs

 Then, click on every license and choose “Accept License”, and then Install:

 Once all the packages installed, you should have something like that:

-Note: don’t forget that you have to filled out the Android Push keys for your backoffice prior to create your APK if you want to be able to send push notifications.
+Note: don’t forget that you have to configured Firebase for Android push notifications on your backoffice prior to generate the app sources and create your APK.
 Here is our article about Android push notifications.